monsurc1/Hybrid-DL-model-for-SR/README.md

 # Hybrid-DL-model-for-SR
-**MSc Thesis/dissertation:** A Hybrid Deep Learning Model to Enhance Super Resolution.
+**  MSc Thesis/dissertation: ** A Hybrid Deep Learning Model to Enhance Super Resolution.

+A conference paper was written according to the requirement of the thesis submission.
+It has not been published anywhere.

+This thesis is basically an experiment to demonstrate the knowledge gathered from the MSc course and to push the knowledge boundary to an extent utilizing 2 different models to achieve a goal.

 _Abstract_: